hungcq/knowledge-repo/practical/how-to-read-a-book.md

 - -> Read to keep the mind alive & growing

 ## Criticism
-- The book is quite old, before the digital age: haven't been able to deal with changes in:
+- The book is quite old, before the digital age: hasn't been able to deal with changes in:
   - The explosion of materials, esp digital ones
   - New form of materials (ebooks)
   - New ways of taking note, searching for information & answers